simao/riepete/README.md

 - gauges with `-`/`+` modifiers.

-The gauges values will still be parsed and accepted by riepete, but they will be mapped into metrics with the received positive/negative value and sent to riemann.
+  Gauges will still be parsed and accepted by riepete, but they will be mapped into metrics with the received positive/negative value and sent to riemann.

 ## Metrics send to riemann